YoussefA103/youssefa103.github.io/README.md

 **Young Economist of the Year Competition**

-Taking up the challenge of competing nationally in a written blog regarding contemporary economic issues significantly reinforced my academic essay-writing abilities as well as conducting effective research to complement and support my economic arguments.
+Taking up the challenge of writing a blog to compete nationally regarding contemporary economic issues significantly reinforced my academic essay-writing abilities as well as conducting effective research to complement and support my economic arguments.